-Whereas a photo that has a very blurry background has a shallow depth of field.
-Look at this photo:
+Whereas a photo that has a very blurry background has a shallow depth of field:

 Now, there is no best depth of field.
 If you’re shooting landscapes, you’ll probably want a deep depth of field, because you want the whole image to be sharp.
 But if you’re shooting portraits, a shallow depth of field can be a good thing.
 The blurry background can make your main subject stand out.

 So if you enjoy shooting landscapes, you’ll appreciate how compact cameras have deeper depth of field effects.
 Whereas those who really admire the blur that’s produced by DSLRs and mirrorless cameras will be a lot less impressed by compact cameras.

 DSLRs are one of the most popular types of cameras among professional photographers.
 They have a distinctive look, so it’s pretty easy to know when you’ve seen one.
 Here is a DSLR: